akaash-emmanuel/globetour/README.md

 =======

 Used three-globe library built by vasturiano and implemented it further.
-Used nearest neighbor algorithm and calculated the optimal path to all the country capitals - all written BY HAND in a json file of each countries' capital, latitude and longitude - and visualized them as arcs.
+Used nearest neighbor algorithm and calculated the optimal path to all the country capitals - all written BY HAND in a json file of each countries' capital, latitude and longitude - and visualized the paths between them as arcs.

 =======